xeBuz/Ordbogen/docs/01_local_enviroment.md

 ## Run the Server

-The projects is Python2.7 and Python3.5 compatible.
+The project is Python 2.7 and Python 3.5 compatible.
 To run the server you must execute the following command

 ```bash